kjeske/rudder/README.md

 ```

 ## App.razor
-In the Blazor app entry point (usually app.razor component) we need to wrap existing logic with StoreContainer component in order to initialize the store.
+In the Blazor app entry point (usually App.razor component) we need to wrap existing logic with StoreContainer component in order to initialize the store.

 ```razor
 <StoreContainer TState="AppState">